GLOBAL MARKETS-Stocks slip on Trump's new trade salvo, traders await U.S. jobs report

 Average hourly earnings are expected to have risen 0.2 percent last month after edging up 0.1 percent in February.
 The gain would lift the annual increase in average hourly earnings to 2.7 percent from 2.6 percent in February.

-The dollar was flat against a basket of major currencies with traders reluctant to take big positions ahead of the payrolls numbers.
+The dollar weakened 0.1 percent against a basket of major currencies with traders reluctant to take big positions ahead of the payrolls numbers.

 Some Asian currencies showed signs of investor nervousness, however.